dphm/pair_identify/README.md

 ## Running analyze.py

 Either one pair of TFs or all pairs of TFs can be run by *analyze.py*.
 Any input files for this pair must be setup before before running *analyze.py*.

+For chr1: RepeatMasker, 45 ChIP-seq, 1243 TFBS files have already been prepared.

 ### One pair